 Applications should be submitted electronically to email@example.com, and should include

-The deadline has been extended one week to April 15, 2013.
+The next deadline for Global South fellowships will be April 1, 2014.
 Recipients of the fellowship will be asked to submit a final report, approximately 3-5 pages in length, summarizing the research activities they conducted with the fellowship funding.
-The report will be due no later than December 1, 2013.
+The report will be due no later than December 1, 2014.

 Annually for the next three years, the New Orleans Center for the Gulf South will be offering four summer grants for the design of new and/or enrichment of existing courses on aspects of the musical culture of the central Gulf South.
 We are not looking solely for musicology proposals.
 Applicants who emphasize the social, economic, cultural, and even political context in which the musical creativity of this region takes place are also eligible.
 So will proposals that give consideration to how their classroom materials might be adapted to the web.
 Successful candidates will be expected to coordinate their planning with Center staff and the Musical Cultures of the Gulf South curriculum advisory committee.
 Proposals are due March 15.
 The grant award is $3000.00.